 - Children and adults of all ages should always wear a helmet on bicycles, skateboards, and during other wheeled sports.
 Helmets reduce the risk of serious brain injury by 88%.
 Parents should wear helmets to protect themselves and model safe behavior for children.

 - Children and adults of all ages should always wear a helmet with skiing or snowboarding.
 Parents should wear helmets to protect themselves and model safe behavior for children.

 - Be a safe pedestrian.
 Walk on the sidewalk, wear bright colors at night, use designated pedestrian crossings, and obey all traffic laws.
 Never walk distracted.

 - Keep medications, cleaning products, and other poisons up high and out of the reach of children.
 Keep the number for Poison Control (1-800-222-1222) in an easy-to-see place by your home phone and program it into your cell phone.

 - Always watch children near water.
 Never leave children alone in a bathtub, and always have a designated watcher at the pool.

 - Make necessary modifications in your home to protect older adults from falls, such as adding grab bars in the bathrooms or additional lighting.
-The Fall Prevention Network is a free referral service to connect Denver-metro residents with necessary fall prevention services.
+The Denver Regional Council of Governments is a free referral service to connect Denver-metro residents with necessary fall prevention services.